Where to Buy Healthy Ingredients

 With meat, I really try to focus on quality; it's better for you, the animals, and the environment.
 Though meat can be expensive at Whole Foods Market, you're paying for the good stuff.
 My biggest tip is to keep your eye out for sales!
 I often buy grass-fed or pasture-raised meat on sale and freeze for later use (...yeah, I'm the girl with 10 organic chickens in her cart).

 Local farms will often have quality meat.
 Search Eat Wild to find good sources near you.

 Butcher Box is a monthly service that sends you high quality (think grass-fed, free-range) meat to your door.
 Check it out here.

 Though I used to drive by these gems without a second thought, smaller ethnic grocers (or even the international food aisle at chain grocery stores) have great prices on items like rice, beans, lentils, coconut milk, tahini, rice noodles and (most importantly!)
 Sriracha.
 Spices are usually sold in larger quantities for a fraction of the price.
 At chain grocery stores, inexpensive spices can often be found in the International food aisles, just a few feet away from the more expensive selection.

 Bonus items: International grocery stores can carry good produce too, especially items like onions, garlic, ginger, peppers, and fruit.
 Find quality dairy products at Israeli or Greek markets (authentic feta!).
 And don’t forget about hummus.

 Looking for more grocery shopping tips?
-We got you.
+I got you.